|Table of Reviews|

 My only regret is that I couldn’t get there sooner.
 Then we could have been celebrating two saved lives – Bruce

-I will never forget what happen and I will never forget him – Laura
+I will never forget what happened and I will never forget him – Laura

 Dead Over Heels: An Aurora Teagarden Mystery – Review